 Only students selected by the Clinical Professor may register for E-Clinic.
 At least a week before Registration, students should email a letter saying why they are interested in taking the course, along with a resume.
 Send it to Professor Kate Mewhinney at email@example.com.
 Only selected students (including a waitlist) will be able to register for the class on-line, using the regular registration process.

 Do students have to be in “good standing” to take E-Clinic?

 Yes.
-The managing attorney of the E-Clinic must be able to certify that a student is “of good character with requisite legal ability and training to perform as a legal intern,” and that student has not been suspended from the law school, and that student would be “in good standing” for purposes of the student practice rule, regardless of the fact that the student is currently on academic probation.
+The managing attorney of the E-Clinic must be able to certify that a student is “of good character with requisite legal ability and training to perform as a legal intern,” and that the student has not been suspended from the law school, and that the student would be “in good standing” for purposes of the student practice rule, regardless of the fact that the student is currently on academic probation.

 Are there prerequisite courses for The Elder Law Clinic?